Leadership Team

 Margaret Augerinos (B.SW) is a qualified Social Worker who has been working in the not-for-profit community services sector for the last 30 years.
 Margaret has worked in many different settings including family counselling, community health, community legal services, and advocacy and rights organisations.

-Margaret has served on a number of Boards and Committees over the years and is presently the Victorian representative on WESNET (Women’s Services Network - Australian Women’s Domestic and Family Violence peak), a board member of Homelessness Australia, an Executive Member of the Australian Women Against Violence Alliance and is on the Interim Board of the Global Network of Women’s Shelters.
+Margaret has served on a number of Boards and Committees over the years and is presently on the board of Safe and Equal, is the Victorian representative and Treasurer of the WESNET board and is on the board of the Global Network of Women’s Shelters.

 Margaret has presented at many conferences nationally and internationally and has presented at side and parallel events at a number of sessions of the United Nations Commission on the Status of Women.